top of page

 _DSC3798-1small copy.jpg

-Alexis's quilts explore the intersection of traditional craft and modern expression, incorporating motifs and techniques from traditional quilts into a contemporary context.
+Alexis's quilts explore the intersection of traditional craft and modern expression, incorporating motifs and techniques from traditional quilts and bringing the form into a contemporary context.

 Alexis lives outside of Boston, Massachusetts with her family.
-She holds a BA in Art History and Theatre Studies from Swarthmore College and a JD from the University of Pennsylvania Law School.
+She holds a BA in Art History and Theater Studies from Swarthmore College and a JD from the University of Pennsylvania Law School.

 bottom of page